Ritual vs. Perelel: Which Prenatals Come Out On Top?

 In partnership with Ritual.
 Editor’s Note: We only select and work with partners that meet our quality standards, so you can rest assured we only endorse products we believe in.

 The world of pregnancy vitamins is large, varied, and not always the easiest to navigate.
-With buzzwords like “natural,” and “made with organic ingredients” thrown around casually, it’s hard to know which brands you can trust to get your growing baby the nutrients they need.
+With buzzwords like “clinically studied” and “sustainable” thrown around casually, it’s hard to know which brands you can trust to get your growing baby the nutrients they need.
 Two names that quickly rose to the surface during my research were Ritual and Perelel.
 Both DTC brands had loud proponents online who described positive experiences taking the pills throughout one or multiple pregnancies.

 Ingredients

-Both Perelel and Ritual focus on the top-line nutrients recommended for pregnant women and are packaged in plant-based capsules.
-They contain roughly the same amount of essentials like vitamin D, E, iron, iodine, magnesium, and omega-3 – but their B12 and K2 nutrient levels differ.
+Both Perelel and Ritual focus on the top-line nutrients recommended for pregnant women and are formulated in plant-based capsules.
+They contain roughly the same amount of nutrients like vitamin D, E, iodine, magnesium, and omega-3 – but their folate, B12,K2, and iron nutrient levels differ.

 Despite the additional pill for anti-nausea relief in the Perelel packet, I had no luck escaping day-long pregnancy sickness when taking this prenatal in my first trimester.
 That said, it’s hard to say whether the extra 300 milligrams of ginger and 25 milligrams of vitamin B6 helped lessen my nausea.